Before Your Arrival at FHWS

 The Faculty of Business and Engineering offers:

-- A pre-course in mathematics in Schweinfurt in German or English (Only in the winter semester)
+- A preparatory-course in Mathematics in Schweinfurt in German or English (Only in the winter semester)

 - Students in the Faculty of Mechanical Engineering and the Faculty of Electrical Engineering can also participate.